-2.5 Accelerating Computation of Frame Prediction
+2.6 Accelerating the Frame Prediction

 The most expensive stage of the predictive alignment is the prediction stage.
 In a naive implementation an exhaustive search is used, making this stage very slow.
 To enable fast prediction we have implemented several modifications which accelerate substantially this stage.
 Some of these accelerations are not valid for general video synthesis and completion techniques, as they may reduce the rendering quality of the prediction.
 But rendering quality can be sacrificed for registration.